Scroll Down To Order

 No lie, this is no AI.

-We must be reminded that in 2026, there are eleven U.S. stadiums that will host the tournament, which has expanded from 32 to 48 teams.
-This will not be like 1994, when the United States last held it, things associated with the weather such as variables like the rising heat index, and unstable climatic junctions will make soccer events quite interesting.
-As you are reading this, there is a monster heat wave approaching the East Coast that shows no signs of any let up.
-It will arrive in NYC by the end of the week.
-Stadium fans will have no protection from the Sun and other elements in these venues: Boston, NY-NJ, Philadalphia, Atlanta, Dallas, Monterey and Guadalajara (both Mexico), and perhaps Kansas CIty.
-The European teams--I believe--will suffer more as the mix of time and heat will take its toll on the Europeans that do play in any of the aforementioned stadiums.
-They will be at a disadvantage because they are used to cooler European climate, and this is something few soccer commentators talk about.
-As for those who play in other venues, they will be luckier.
-As of the first day of summer, it looks like the U.S. will advance;--a brief on the simple description of U.S. soccer.
-I agree with him.
+Any team that played in any other venue, they were considered luckier.
+The first day of summer, the U.S. found itself able to advance.
 The American team is no joke.
-It is a dream, but here is the big test: on Thursday June 25, play minus star Pulisic, and possibly Richards who already has a yellow card, for half of the game, and see the result.
-If positive, it turns into a green light.
+And, they played fantastic, with the exception of their last game, more on that later.
+It seemed a dream, although on Thursday June 25, minus star Pulisic, and possibly Richards who already had a yellow card, for half of the game, things seemed dicey.
 Unfortunately, we lost; see below for brief description.
 The U.S. still has a dream of dreams, to tango with the big boys in this tournament with our very best.
 If a team from the southern latitudes are in more than able shape, they will have an invisible 12th man.
 But, the U,S. also has an invisible 12th man, our home crowd.
 For a better description of the elements that weather can produce, see my Climate page.
-The big game between England and Croatia will be played in a climate controlled stadium, the beautiful AT&T Stadium in Arlington, suburb of Dallas.
+The big game between England and Croatia was played in a climate controlled stadium, the beautiful AT&T Stadium in Arlington, suburb of Dallas.
+They later advanced to the knock-out game vs Norway in an open-air stadium in Miami, sweltering heat and everything and beat Norway 2-1.
 First, a recap of the four games the U.S. played in the 2022 World Cup in Qatar.

 US vs England